• Skip to main content

 • To make the sauce in a saucepan heat up 2 tablespoons of oil, add the chopped onion, garlic and celery and fry for 3 minutes stirring often.
 Pour in 3 tablespoons of the wine and cook for another minute or so.

-• Add the canned tomatoes, tomato paste, sun dried tomatoes, salt and pepper, cover and bring to the boil then simmer gently for 10 minutes stirring occasionally.
+• Add the canned tomatoes, tomato puree, sun dried tomatoes, salt and pepper, cover and bring to the boil then simmer gently for 10 minutes stirring occasionally.

 • Remove from the heat, add the chopped basil and puree the mixture.
 Cover and set aside while you make the meatballs.
 Preheat the oven to 400 F/ 200 C/ gas mark 6.

 • Whilst the tomato sauce is bubbling away make the meatballs.
-In a blender bowl combine the meat, 1 tablespoon of tomato paste, torn bun/bread, milk/water, salt, pepper and onion granules.
-Blitz for a few seconds until well combined and sticky.
+To a food processor add the meat, tomato puree and torn bun/bread.
+Pour the milk over the bread, add salt, pepper and onion granules.
+Pulse until well combined and sticky.

 • Form small meatballs (you should get 16-18 meatballs).
 In a large pan heat up 3 tablespoons of oil and fry the meatballs over a medium/high heat for about 5 minutes turning often until lightly browned (they will finish cooking in the oven).